codeceptjs/codeceptjs-resemblehelper/README.md

 The resultant output image will be uploaded in a folder named "*output*" and diff image will be uploaded to a folder named "*diff*" in the S3 bucket.
 If the `prepareBaseImage` option is marked `true`, then the generated base image will be uploaded to a folder named "*base*" in the S3 bucket.
 > Note: The tests may take a bit longer to run when the AWS configuration is provided as determined by the internet speed to upload/download images.
+> Note: if you want to skip the s3 upload, set skipS3Upload to true.

 ### Other S3 Providers
 The same configuration as above, but with *endpoint* field: